nandabritto/Search_your_brand/TESTING.md

 #### 3. No language choice:

-Users can choose four different languages to procced search on Twitter.
+Users can choose four different languages to proceed search on Twitter.
 If any language had selected, an English default language is applied and proceed the searching.

 <img src="images/readme_images/testing/e_language.png">